KHKI

-KHKI's studios are in Urbandale, Iowa, with other Cumulus Des Moines stations: KJJY, KGGO, KWQW, and KBGG.
+KHKI's studios are in Urbandale, Iowa, with other Cumulus Des Moines stations: KJJY, KGGO, and KWQW.
 Its transmitter is located on Northwest 100th Street on the border between Grimes and Johnston.
 While the maximum power for most FM stations in Iowa is 100,000 watts, KHKI's effective radiated power (ERP) is slightly higher, at 105,000 watts; because KHKI dates back to 1961, it is grandfathered at the higher output.

 History

 The station first signed on the air in February 1961 as KDMI.
 It was owned by Richards & Associates, Inc. There was no AM counterpart.
 KDMI was a rare stand-alone FM station in an era when few people owned FM radios.
 From the 1970s to the early 1990s, KDMI aired a Christian radio format.

 In 1993, the station was acquired by American Radio Systems.
 On January 2, 1994, KDMI began stunting with an electronic countdown to 5:30 p.m. on January 7.
 At that time, the station, now under new KHKI call letters, flipped to a country music format as "97.3 KHKI, Hawkeye Country" (with the new branding referring to the team name for the University of Iowa).
-Later, the station rebranded to "The Hawk 97-3" before becoming "97.3 The Hawk."
-On May 24, 2013, KHKI became "Nash FM 97.3" as part of Cumulus' plan to convert most of its 84 Country-formatted properties to the "Nash FM" brand.
+Later, the station rebranded to "The Hawk 97-3" before becoming "97.3 The Hawk".
+On May 24, 2013, KHKI became "Nash FM 97.3" as part of Cumulus Media's plan to convert most of its 84 country-formatted properties to the "Nash FM" brand.